 After you have logged into Surg Tech in Practice, the Classes page will appear.
 Your active classes will be displayed on this page.
 You must create a class in order to track your students’ progress.

-After clicking the Class Set-up page will open. button, the
+After clicking the Add Class button, the Class Set-up page will open.

 Enter your class details.

 By default, your class will end at 11:59 p.m.
 Eastern time on your designated End Date.
-However, you may adjust the and/or the .
+However, you may adjust the End Time and/or Time Zone.

 Each Surg Tech in Practice module contains multiple topics.
-To expand and view the topic level, click the button.
-To see the content for a topic, click .
+To expand and view the topic level, click the Details button.
+To see the content for a topic, click Preview Content.

 You can turn an entire module off OR turn off only selected topics within the module.